Edrickgro/SeleniumArt/README.md

 # Art Gen/ Resilium

-A project made during my free time that allows users to make art by uploading images and editing them through various algorithms using vanilla JS and OpenCv.
+A JavaScript project that allow users to make art by uploading images and editing them through various algorithms using vanilla JS and OpenCv.
 The "dog" algorithm is based on a research paper (linked below) describing an extended difference of gaussians algorithm that inspired me to make this project.